Prof John Thuburn

 I graduated from Cambridge with an MA and Certificate of Advanced Study in Mathematics.
 I then obtained a DPhil from Oxford for a project on middle atmosphere dynamics.
 I worked for 16 years at the Department of Meteorology, University of Reading, first as a postdoc on the UK Universities Global Atmospheric Modelling Project (UGAMP), later as a Lecturer then Reader.

-In 2005 I moved to Exeter to take up a Chair in Geophysical Fluid Dynamics, jointly funded by the Met Office.
-For over 10 years I have been collaborating closely with the Met Office Dynamics Research group on numerical methods for weather and climate models, particularly the ENDGame project.
-I am currently funded under a NERC/STFC/Met Office collaboration called Gung Ho, whose aim is to develop an atmospheric dynamical core suitable for massively parallel computing platforms.
-My international collaborators include groups in Germany, France, Japan, and the US under the ICOMEX project, which is also developing numerical models for massively parallel computers.
+In 2005 I moved to Exeter to take up a Chair in Geophysical Fluid Dynamics, jointly funded by the Met Office, a post that now comes under the Met Office Academic Partnership (MOAP).
+For over 20 years I have been collaborating closely with the Met Office Dynamics Research group on numerical methods for weather and climate models.
+The ENDGame dynamical core, on which I collaborated, has been used successfully in operational forecasting since 2014.
+I have also been involved in two major RCUK - Met Office collaborations: Gung Ho, to develop an atmospheric dynamical core suitable for future supercomputing architectures, and, currently, ParaCon, to improve the representation of cumulus convection in the Met Office Unified Model.